The most common complaint I hear from people trying to raise money is that they don’t have enough time.

 They don’t respond.

 It’s a waste of time to treat your Board as a group.
-Treat them as individuals and watch what happens.
+Focus on engaging Board members personally, treating them as individuals, and watch what happens.
 You’ll get more response.

 There’s a weird group dynamic that happens when you ask them all for something either in a meeting or in an email.
 Some people think someone else will respond.
 Or they think since there are so many Board members, you won’t notice if they don’t respond.
 Or they think you don’t mean them.
 Or they have some other reason.
 The bottom line is that they feel no sense of urgency to respond.

 Email them one at a time and ask for their help.
 Better yet, pick up the phone and call.
-It’ll take a little time, but you’ll get the result you’re looking for.
+It’ll take a little time, but you’ll get the result you’re looking for from your Board.